 Our immune system has a set of brakes -- or checkpoints -- that stop it from killing healthy cells.

 Sometimes, cancer cells take advantage of this and hide from your defense, almost disguising themselves as normal cells.
 That way, your system doesn’t see the cancer cell as an invader.

 These drugs help your immune system see the cancer as a problem, and fight it.

 Checkpoint inhibitors are in clinical trials for many different cancers.
-Some people with metastatic melanoma and Hodgkin's lymphoma are being treated with them.
+Some people with metastatic melanoma, lung, bladder, kidney, head and neck cancer and Hodgkin’s lymphoma are being treated with them.